PSU-Population-Research-Center/census_reald/sos/prc_for_osos_v02_readme.txt

-		Top10_ALL and Top10_LEP contain the top 10 languages spoken by 100 or more persons for the total and the limited English (LEP) population, respectively Chinese_Persian contains breakdowns of Persian speakers by Farsi/Dari, and Chinese speakers by Simplified or Traditional orthodography.
+		Top10_ALL and Top10_LEP contain the top 10 languages spoken by 100 or more persons for the total and the limited English (LEP) population, respectively Chinese_Persian contains breakdowns of Persian speakers by Farsi/Dari, and Chinese speakers by Simplified or Traditional orthography.
 		Bins_ALL and Bins_LEP contain the estimated number of speakers for all languages with at least 100 speakers, overall or by LEP, respectively ACS contains copies of published tables from the American Community Survey used